Sarah M. Nissel, Esq.

 Ms. Nissel sits on the Young Leadership Board of Chai Lifeline.

-Ms. Nissel resides in Los Angeles with her husband and two young children.
+Ms. Nissel resides in Los Angeles with her husband and four young children.

 Yona Elishis joined the Jewish Divorce Assistance Center of Los Angeles (JDAC) as a mediation consultant in December 2015.